Patternslib/Patterns/docs/patterns/inject.rst

 For anchors, you can specify an href to point to, after the injection was triggered.
-If that element exists already during initialisation, the injection is not initialised and the href changed to href-next.
+If that element exists already during initialisation, the injection is not initialised and the href changed to next-href.

 before:

 .. code-block:: html

    <a class="next-month pat-inject" href="calendar.html#2012-05"
-      data-pat-inject="post: #2012-04; href-next: #2012-05">Next month</a>
+      data-pat-inject="post: #2012-04; next-href: #2012-05">Next month</a>
    ...
    <div class="month" id="2012-04">
      ...